pixelcorp-nl/canvas.edu/README.md

 ## Admin panel

 The admin page is available at `/admin` and can be used to manage users, classes and settings.
-You can create only one admin user by naming a user `admin` on the sign-up page.
-The class id field will be ignored.
+You can create only one admin user by creating a user who's name starts with the value of the envoriment variable `PRIVATE_ADMIN_KEY`, default is `joppe`
-The admin will be added to the class with id `0000000`.

 Pixels is released under the [MIT License](LICENSE)